Colonel Edward

 1989).

-Porter died on April 28, 1910, at Savannah,
+Porter died on April 28, 1910, at Savannah, Georgia,

-Georgia, and is buried in Magnolia Cemetery,
+and is buried in Magnolia Cemetery, Augusta, Georgia.

-Reading: Fighting for the Confederacy:
+Recommended Reading: Fighting for

-The Personal Recollections of General Edward Porter Alexander.
-Description: Originally published by UNC Press in 1989, Fighting for the Confederacy is one of the richest personal accounts in
+the Confederacy: The Personal Recollections of General Edward Porter Alexander.
+Description: Originally published by UNC Press in 1989, Fighting for the Confederacy is one of

-all of the vast literature on the Civil War.
-Alexander was involved in nearly all of the great battles of the East, from First
+the richest personal accounts in all of the vast literature on the Civil War.
+Alexander was involved in nearly all of the

-frequent contact with most of the high command of the Army of Northern Virginia, including Robert E. Lee, Stonewall Jackson,
+and his duties brought him into frequent contact with most of the high command of the Army of Northern Virginia, including

-and James Longstreet.
-Continued
+Robert E. Lee, Stonewall Jackson, and James Longstreet.

 No other Civil